luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 I noticed that the end result wasn't very accurate.
 This can be a result of variety of things (model is just inaccurate, model lost accuracy due to quantization (INT32->FP16), incorrect mean/scale values, etc.), but I like to first check color order.
 ColorCamera node will output BGR color order by default (on ``preview`` output).
-Model's accuracy won't be best if you send BGR frames to it and it was trained on RGB frames - which was the issue here.
+The model's accuracy won't be best if you send BGR frames to it and it was trained on RGB frames - which was the issue here.

 You can change ``preview``'s color order by adding this line: